 Wilson has a large and varied discography which includes a series of discs with the BBC Scottish Symphony Orchestra exploring the works of Richard Rodney Bennett, with the BBC Philharmonic devoted to the symphonic works of Aaron Copland and numerous recordings with the John Wilson Orchestra.
 In 2019 Chandos released Wilson’s first recording with the Sinfonia of London which features Korngold Symphony in F Sharp.

-Born in Gateshead, England, John studied composition and conducting at the Royal College of Music where he was taught by Joseph Horovitz and Neil Thomson and where he won all the major conducting prizes and, in 2011, was made a Fellow.
-In March 2019, John was awarded the prestigious ISM Distinguished Musician Award for his services to music.
+Born in Gateshead, Wilson studied composition and conducting at the Royal College of Music, where in 2011 he was made a Fellow.
+In 1994, he formed his own orchestra, the John Wilson Orchestra, dedicated to performing music from the golden age of Hollywood and Broadway, and with whom he has appeared regularly across the UK.
+In March 2019, John Wilson was awarded the prestigious ISM Distinguished Musician Award for his services to music.